The ALIAS record provides a way to have CNAME-like behaviour on the zone apex.

 @ IN ALIAS mywebapp.paas-provider.net.

-When a zone containing ALIAS records is transferred over AXFR, the outgoing-axfr-expand-alias setting controls the behaviour of ALIAS records.
 When set to ‘no’ (the default), ALIAS records are sent as-is (RRType 65401 and a DNSName in the RDATA) in the AXFR.
-When set to ‘yes’, PowerDNS will lookup the A and AAAA records of the name in the ALIAS-record and send the results in the AXFR.

 Note

-Authoritative Server 4.0.x.
-Hence, ALIAS records are always expanded on
+The expand-alias setting does not exist in PowerDNS Authoritative Server 4.0.x.
+Hence, ALIAS records are always expanded on a direct A or AAAA query.